TruncatedDinoSour/fa/README.md

 rys++ but I ended up on fa, this language is going to be self-hosted some time

+# Try it online

+Please don't be an ass on them, don't do stuff that might break these compilers :)

+-   Online compiler by @usernameeReal (<https://github.com/usernameeReal>) <http://usernamee.duckdns.org:34353/>

 # Operating systems fa works on

 -   GNU/Linux